-NEXT UPDATE: There is no required update schedule.
-As a state-interest plan element of
+NEXT UPDATE: December 2017.
+There is no required update schedule.
+As a state-interest

-Washington State Freight Mobility Plan 2014 addresses the period from 2014-2030, was created to meet state and federal legal requirements; to align with the Legislature's six transportation policy goals, with a significant focus on the newest goal, economic vitality; and to support freight-related strategies and recommended actions in the statewide Washington Transportation Plan 2030.
+• Washington State Freight Mobility Plan 2014 meets state and federal legal requirements in place at time of adoption; aligns with the state's six transportation policy goals, with a significant focus on the newest goal, economic vitality; and to supports freight-related strategies and recommended actions in the statewide Washington Transportation Plan - Phase 1.